OSGeo/ogc-cite-runner/docs/development.md

     uv run cite-runner
     ```

+9. Run tests with:

+    ```shell
+    uv run pytest
+    ```

+9. If you want to test running cite-runner as a GitHub action, install [act:material-open-in-new:]{: target="blank_" }
+   and run:

+    ```shell
+    act \
+        --rm \
+        --workflows .github/workflows/test-action.yaml \
+        -P ubuntu-24.04=ghcr.io/catthehacker/ubuntu:act-24.04
+    ```

-8. If you want to work on documentation, you can start the mkdocs server with:
+10. If you want to work on documentation, you can start the mkdocs server with:

     ```shell
     uv run mkdocs serve